Mount Erebus disaster: In popular culture

+In 2014, a feature-length docudrama, Operation Overdue, on the disaster was produced for TVNZ, focusing on the namesake recovery mission and 11 police officers who helped recover victims' bodies.
+In 2019, two in-depth podcast series were produced on the 40th anniversary of the disaster by RNZ and the NZ Herald.

-The disaster features in the fifth season-two episode of The Weather Channel documentary Why Planes Crash.
+The disaster features in the fifth episode of season two of The Weather Channel documentary series Why Planes Crash.
 The episode is titled "Sudden Impact", and was first aired in January 2015.